Meryll Soriano: Career

-Meryll Soriano started acting as a child star during the early 90s appearing in "The Maricel Soriano Drama Special" top-billed by aunt Diamond Star Maricel Soriano with Executive Producer and mom, Maria Victoria Soriano.
+Soriano started acting as a child star during the early '90s appearing in "The Maricel Soriano Drama Special", which was top-billed by her aunt Maricel Soriano, and her mom Maria Victoria Soriano as executive producer.
 Soriano acted in movies such as Nasaan Ka Nang Kailangan Kita (1996) with Judy Ann Santos and Wowie de Guzman, and Computer Kombat (1997) with Aiza Seguerra.
 She also appeared in GMA's TV series Sana ay Ikaw na Nga (2001–2003) with Tanya Garcia and Dingdong Dantes, ABS-CBN's fantasy series Marina (2004) with Claudine Barretto, and Super Inggo (2006–2007) with Makisig Morales.

 In 2014, she appeared on Honesto in a guest role, and later became part of the cast of Ikaw Lamang with Coco Martin, Julia Montes, Kim Chiu and Jake Cuenca.

 In 2015, she returned to GMA Network after 10 years of stay with ABS-CBN to play a major antagonist role in My Mother's Secret.
 She made a guest appearance in Little Nanay and a supporting role in That's My Amboy.
 She then appeared in Dear Uge and Wagas.

 In 2017, she came back on ABS-CBN and joined the horror-fantasy drama series La Luna Sangre, as Greta Lumakad.
 She later joined the main cast of the 2019 TV series Starla.

 Personal life

 She is the daughter of actor and TV host Willie Revillame and Bec-Bec Soriano.
 She is the niece of actress and The Diamond Star Maricel Soriano.

 She was married to actor Bernard Palanca on September 8, 2006.
 They broke up five months later when she was pregnant.
-They have a son, Elijah.

-On January 1, 2021, Soriano introduced their 2nd baby with Joem Bascon but no details on when she gave birth.
+On August 27, 2007, Soriano gave birth to their son, Elijah Pineda (6.5 lb, 10:01 a.m.) at Makati Medical Center.